openstack-archive/fuel-plugin-contrail/doc/source/contrail_ui_intro.rst

- *  To create an external network, you need to add ``Shared`` and ``External``  flags to the created network using the ``Advanced Options`` sections and provide a proper Routing mark in Route Targets section to let this network to be announced to public routing table.
+ *  To create an external network, you need to add ``Shared`` and ``External``  flags to the created network using the ``Advanced Options`` sections and provide a proper Routing mark in Route Targets section to let this network to be announced to the public routing table.
     The Routing mark is two numbers divided by a semicolon, e.g. 64512:10000.

     .. image:: images/contrail-create-ext-net.png